A: It's not really known how long DVDs will last,

 Q: I have no idea how much it will cost...

-anything useful at all on the tapes, then I can look at them for you and
+there is anything useful at all on the tapes, then I can look at them

-report back.
-If you tell me what you have, I'll give you a rough
+for you and report back.
+If you tell me what you have, I'll give

-estimate of the cost before you send them, and then an exact cost
+you a rough estimate of the cost before you send them, and then an

-later.
+exact cost later.
 You can then send payment as necessary.
-If you decide

-not to go ahead, you owe me nothing apart from return postage on the
+If you decide not to go ahead, you owe me nothing apart from return

-tapes (if you want them back).
-Most transfer services charge to
+postage on the tapes (if you want them back).
+Most transfer

-let you know what is on the tapes, but I like to be helpful.
+services charge to let you know what is on the tapes, but I like to be

 A: Yes, I'm flexible with special requirements.
 These might